-The dreamiest version I ever tasted was made by my good friend Rachael a few years back; it was creamy (yet didn’t have any cream or crème fraîche in it), silky in texture and golden in colour… mine has never quite matched up but it’s good enough and the kids love it.
+The dreamiest version I ever tasted was made by my good friend Rachael a few years back, it was creamy (yet didn’t have any cream or crème fraîche in it), silky in texture and golden in colour… Mine has never quite matched up to hers but it’s good enough and the kids love it.

-Perfect for Autumn, here is my take on heartwarming butternut squash soup.
+Perfect for winter, here is my take on heartwarming butternut squash soup.
 Unlike other butternut squash soups I omit onion (for no reason other than I ran out of onions when I made this early on and now I don’t generally add), I include sweet potatoes and carrots and a few cloves of garlic.
 I also sometimes create some heat with dried or fresh chilli to serve, too.
 Food is about exploration and making a recipe your own so experiment with flavours you love.

 1 butternut squash approx, 1kg, peeled and deseeded